By Maria G. Balaguer, Researcher, National Stem Cell Foundation

 Looking Ahead: SpaceX-35 and Beyond

-ASCEND reinforced something I already believed: the space community is a tight-knit, deeply motivated group with enormous work ahead — and enormous promise.
-For me, this work is about more than space.
-It’s about accelerating the science needed to help people living with devastating brain diseases and doing it by using every tool available to us, including microgravity.
+ASCEND reinforced something I had already seen: the space community is a tight-knit, deeply motivated group with enormous work ahead — and enormous promise.
+For me, this work is about more than just flying to space.
+It’s about thinking creatively and aggressively to accelerate the biological discoveries needed to help people living with devastating brain diseases and the harnessing the power of microgravity to improve human health worldwide.